d4rk4444/linea-mainnet/README.md

-# linea-mainet
+# linea-mainnet
-A script for automating actions in Linea Mainet network.
+A script for automating actions in Linea Mainnet network.
 Interacts with projects such as EchoDEX, SyncSwap, Horizon, IzumiSwap, SyncSwap, LineaSwap, Lineans, Galaxy.

 ## Description